abrahamjuliot/creepjs/README.md

 ### Bot Detection
 Bots leak unusual behavior and can be denied services

-> Do we really know you are bot?
+> Do we really know you are a bot?
 No, but we can have fun trying!

 - Excessive loose fingerprints
 - User agent version or platform does not match features